xl434/ece4760_web/high_level.md

 </figure>

 For the state change between First Recording and Not Recording, there is one method:
-Pressing the recording button when it’s at first recording will change it to recording
+Pressing the recording button when it’s first recording will change it to recording

 ### hardware/software trade-offs
 Trade-off in our design includes
 * ADC noise
-* High-frequency noise because we didn’t have low pass filter because we didn’t suspect that high-frequency noise is predominant when sampling.
+* High-frequency noise because we didn’t have a low pass filter because we didn’t suspect that high-frequency noise is predominant when sampling.
 * Memory restricting the length of each track
 * Noise due to low sampling rate of 8k when guitar can produce 5k (Nyquist-Shar) Discuss existing patents, copyrights, and trademarks which are relevant to your project.